Configuration File

 VSCode

-It is recommended to use Workspaces to write configuration files, as it natively supports syntax checking and auto-completion, with the following effect:
+It is recommended to use the Cloud Native Development environment to write configuration files, as it natively supports syntax checking and auto-completion, as shown below:

 Jetbrains